stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 grey peaks whose tops were lost in the changeless clouds of that twilight world.
-And at the sight of them the sailors sang glad songs, and some knelt down on the deck to pray; so that Carter knew they were come to the land of Inganok and would soon be moored to the basalt quays of the great town bearing that land&rsquo;s name.
-Toward noon a dark coast-line appeared, and before three o&rsquo;clock there stood out against the north the bulbous domes and fantastic spires of the onyx city.
+And at the sight of them the sailors sang glad songs, and some knelt down on the deck to pray; so that Carter knew they were come to the land of Inganok and would soon be moored to the basalt quays of the great town bearing that land's name.
+Toward noon a dark coast-line appeared, and before three o'clock there stood out against the north the bulbous domes and fantastic spires of the onyx city.
 Rare and curious did that archaic city rise above its walls and quays, all of delicate black with scrolls, flutings, and arabesques of inlaid gold.
 Tall and many-windowed were the houses, and carved on every side with flowers and patterns whose dark symmetries dazzled